lairworks/nas2d-core/README.md

 If you do not want to install vcpkg in a user-wide context, vcpkg allows for a local NuGet package to be created.
 The following steps are specific to NAS2D:

-1. Clone `vcpkg`
+1. Clone `vcpkg`.
-2. Run the command `./bootstrap-vcpkg.bat`
+2. Run the command `./bootstrap-vcpkg.bat`.
-3. Run the command `vcpkg integrate project`
+3. Run the command `vcpkg integrate project`.
 4. Copy the generated NuGet install command.
-5. Open Visual Studio's Package Manager Console (Tools > NuGet Package Manager > Package Manager Console)
+5. Open Visual Studio's Package Manager Console (Tools > NuGet Package Manager > Package Manager Console).
 6. Paste and Run the generated NuGet install command.
 7. Build the NAS2D solution to install all dependencies.